 Thank you for choosing Minesweeper US. :-)

-Minesweeper is a video game in which player must deduce location of mines (or bombs) hidden in a minefield.
-The minefield takes the entire game board and it consists of square-shaped fields.
+Minesweeper is a video game in which the player must deduce the location of mines (or bombs) hidden in a minefield.
+The minefield takes the entire game board, consisting of square-shaped fields.
 Some of the square fields contain mines.
 Other squares contain numbers.
 These numbers indicate how many mines are in the surrounding area.
-Based on these numbers, the player has to figure out the location of mines.
+The player must determine the mines’ location based on these numbers.

-In this game, words 'mines' and 'bombs' are used interchangeably.
-When the authors were creating and naming the game, they named it Minesweeper, after a type of warship, which searches for sea mines.
-This is why you can see sea mines on the game board.
-Sea mines look like balls with spikes and are very different to landmines, which are usually flat discs.
+This game uses the words 'mines' and 'bombs' interchangeably.
+When the authors first created the game, they called it Minesweeper, after a warship that searches for sea mines.
+The naval origin is why you can see sea mines on the game board.
+Sea mines look like balls with spikes and are very different from landmines, which are usually flat discs.
 On the other hand, sea mines are very similar to the traditional depiction of a bomb with a burning fuse, which is why mines in this game are also often called bombs.

 Below you can see how the Windows version of Minesweeper (Microsoft Minesweeper) changed over the years: